verrazzano/docs/content/en/docs/releasenotes/_index.md

 weight: 13
 draft: false
 ---
+### v1.4.4
+Fixes:

+- Fixed IngressTrait JWT related issues to allow multiple paths where one path has requestPrincipals and the other doesn't.
+- Fixed IngressTrait JWT so that requestPrincipals with no paths are allowed.
+- Fixed IngressTrait related AuthorizationPolicy cleanup when application is deleted.
+- Fixed the query for the Service variable in WebLogic Grafana dashboard.
+- Fixed issues with Keycloak startup due to stale JGROUPSPING entries after pod restarts.

+Component version updates:

+- WebLogic Kubernetes Operator v3.4.6
+- WebLogic Monitoring Exporter v2.1.2

 ### v1.4.3
 Fixes:
 - Fixed unnecessary restart of user applications during upgrade from a previous Verrazzano release.